 Amber Alert issued for girl, 1, whose mother was found dead

-Ansonia police issued the alert Wednesday for Venessa Morales.
-Police found her mother dead at around 8 p.m.
-Monday.

-Police said they are currently looking for the girl in the Ansonia and New Haven area.
+An Amber Alert went out Wednesday and a multi-city police search is still underway.
+The Federal Bureau of Investigation and State Police Major Crime Squad are assisting with the search.

+Police also arrested Jose Morales, the father of the girl, for alleged illegal possession of stun guns because he is a convicted felon and cannot possess weapons.
+But police said it is unrelated to the case and he is cooperating.
+The CTPost reported he is being detained in a New Haven jail on $250,000 bond and can't be released without a judge's permission.

-Authorities described the girl as having brown eyes and brown hair, being 2 feet, 2 inches tall, and weighing about 17 pounds.
+Authorities described Venessa Morales as having brown eyes and brown hair, being 2 feet, 2 inches tall, and weighing about 17 pounds.

-Authorities have not released the name of the victim, but the chief state medical examiner ruled she died of blunt force trauma.
-Police have said the father is cooperating with investigators.

-Ansonia police along with the the State Police Major Crime Squad, FBI and other authorities are continuing to search the area where the little girl went missing.

 Originally, police issued a Silver Alert for the missing girl on Monday.